 HIV is not only driven by gender inequality, but it also entrenches gender inequality, leaving women more vulnerable to its impact.
 It is the leading cause of death among women of reproductive age worldwide.
-In 2015, there were an estimated 17.8 million women aged 15 and older living in HIV, constituting 51% of all adults living with HIV.
-Adolescent girls and young women are particularly affected; in 2015, they constituted 60% of people living with HIV.
+In 2019, there were an estimated 38 million people living in HIV, and a majority of them are women of reproductive age.
+Women aged 15 years and up make up 51% of all adults living with HIV.
+Adolescent girls and young women are particularly affected; in 2019, they constituted 48% of all new HIV diagnoses and infections.
 In many countries, women living with HIV do not have equitable access to high quality health services and are also faced with multiple and intersecting forms of stigma and discrimination.
 They are disproportionately vulnerable to violence, including violations of their sexual and reproductive rights.

 Injustices in Reproductive Care

 HIV-positive women face violations of their sexual and reproductive rights, impacting their desire to have children, as well as their access to prevention, treatment, care, and support.
 They face stigma and discrimination when accessing HIV and reproductive services.
 For instance, they are often advised not to engage in sexual relationships and scolded when seeking healthcare when pregnant, which presents a barrier when accessing prevention of mother-to-child HIV transmission and safe delivery services.